strata/frontend/docs/contributing.md

 * MINOR version when you add functionality in a backwards compatible manner, and
 * PATCH version when you make backwards compatible bug fixes.

+During pre-1.0 release a MINOR version can include backwards incompatible API changes.
+Please ensure these are documented in `UPGRADE-PRE-1.0.md`.

+Once version 1.0 is reached any upgrade notes should be added to `UPGRADE.md`.

+### Creating a release

 To create a new release do the following:

 1. Update [CHANGELOG.md](https://github.com/strata/frontend/blob/master/CHANGELOG.md) with a summary of the changes.